snesseris/DESI_CPL/README.md

 The repo contains the following:
 1) In /data there are the Pantheon+ data needed in the analysis,
 2) The bigchain_[xxx].zip files contain the chains used in the paper to make the plots, with the plots_CPL_et_al.nb Mathematica notebook (see also MCMC_CPL_Panthon_plus_v1.nb).
-3) The chains were created with the script_[xxx].sh wolfram scripts that were submitted via the script_[xxx].sh scripts to a cluster to run.
+3) The chains were created with the script_[xxx].wls wolfram scripts that were submitted via the script_[xxx].sh scripts to a cluster to run.

 To run the codes, you need to download everything in the same folder, make sure you have Mathematica (v14+) installed and make sure you edit any paths in the [xxx].wls scripts if you get errors about not finding the files etc.